Skip to main content

 1. Physical Description

-The Marabou Stork is a remarkable bird with distinct features that make it easily recognizable.
-Standing at an impressive height of up to 5 feet (1.5 meters), it boasts a bald head and neck covered in loose, wrinkled skin.
+The Marabou Stork has distinct features that make it easily recognizable.
+Standing at an impressive height of up to 5 feet (1.5 meters), it has a bald head and neck covered in loose, wrinkled skin.

 Image